 The answer is in the very complex way the body precisely regulates itself.
 Too much insulin will lower blood sugar too much.
 This is called hypoglycemia (low blood sugar) .
 So when insulin goes up, cortisol goes up a little also.
 This is not to raise blood sugar, but to make sure insulin does not drop blood sugar too much.

 As reviewed in section 14, high cortisol decreases thyroid hormone.
 In a healthy diet, the moderate ups and downs of cortisol as it helps regulate blood sugar is not going to effect thyroid function.
 However, high carb, high sugar diets send insulin and blood sugar surging up and down all day.
-This effects both cortisol and ultimately thyroid hormone as well.
+This affects both cortisol and ultimately thyroid hormone as well.

 Therefore, as part of normalizing thyroid hormone function naturally, it's essential to have a good diet and keep blood sugar in an acceptable range.